Angels (Neon Genesis Evangelion): Ramiel

 Ramiel's main form is that of a huge, dark blue octahedron.

 Ramiel (ラミエル, Ramieru) is the fifth Angel.
 Its body is a regular octahedron.
 A 17.5 meter wide drill, which pierces the strong armor of the underground Nerv headquarters, extends from the lower body.
 Ramiel is equipped with a strong AT Field and an accelerated-particle cannon, which, exploiting the collision of subatomic particles, emits a powerful beam of photons due to an inner torus reactor.
 Ramiel's core, unlike those of previous Angels, is located inside its body, overcoming the biggest weakness of its predecessors and revealing the existence of a direct link between the Angels.
 In the fifth episode, "Rei I", Ramiel strikes Eva-01 with its light beam before its exit to the surface.
 To face the threat, in the episode "Rei II" Misato Katsuragi conceives a strategy called Operation Yashima to destroy Ramiel, involving both Eva-01 and Eva-00.
 The fight concludes once Eva-01 hits Ramiel with a positron cannon, permanently destroying it.

 As a source of inspiration for Ramiel, the authors took the monster Pris-Ma (プリズ魔, Purizu-Ma) from Return of Ultraman.
 Anime News Network's Lynzee Loveridge described Ramiel's design as "Anno's shout out to Future Police Urashiman", while Yasutaka Yoshimura compared it with some abstract shapes in the final scenes of Stanley Kubrick's film 2001: A Space Odyssey.
-It is named after Ramiel, the angel of thunder, in reference to its particle cannon.
+For writer Alexandre Marine its shape can be a reference to Nadia's pendant from The Secret of Blue Water.
+It is named after Ramiel, whose name means "thunder of God", in reference to its particle cannon.
 Initially, in correspondence of each face of the octahedron Ramiel would have had a solid, floating, triangular shape and its beam of light would have used positrons.
 In Rebuild of Evangelion, Ramiel is known as the sixth Angel and possesses the ability to transform its regular octahedron form into a variety of solids.
 For its Rebuild design, the staff took inspiration from the depiction of the microorganism Andromeda in Robert Wise's science fiction film The Andromeda Strain and an image that Takashi Watabe drew twenty years earlier which depicts a four-dimensional body moving in a three-dimensional world.